rabernat/research_computing/content/Software/install_python.md

 This work mostly happens in the open, via [github](http://github.com/) and other online collaboration platforms.

-Because there is no singe authority which controls all of these packages, it can be intimidating for new users to figure out how to set up a functional scientific python environment.
+Because there is no single authority which controls all of these packages, it can be intimidating for new users to figure out how to set up a functional scientific python environment.
 Coordinating the compatibility between these different packages and their